-- Increase your Dexterity, Constitution, or Charisma score of your choice by 1, to a maximum of 20. - With your wings, you have a flying speed of 20 feet if you aren't exceeding your carrying capacity and aren't wearing heavy armor.
+- Increase your Dexterity, Constitution, or Charisma score by 1, to a maximum of 20. - With your wings, you have a flying speed of 20 feet if you aren't exceeding your carrying capacity and aren't wearing heavy armor.

 DUMATHOIN'S BLESSING